Watts Opening 8th & 9th September

 The other three men, who also witnessed the codicil and made depositions, were like John Wattes lay clerks in the cathedral.
 Richard Wattes may have been included in this group, because he was a distinguished relative of John Wattes, but no definite link can be established.

 The only known member of Richard’s immediate family is his younger brother Edward, remembered in his will with a bequest of £100 to "my Brother Edward Wattes and unto his children and unto the Survivors of them."
 Described as “Edward Wattes, gentleman”, in the sources, he had migrated during the 1560s from West Peckham in Kent to the parish of Britford, southeast of Salisbury in Wiltshire.
 There he married first Jone Vaughan from the adjacent parish of Coombe Bisset, with whom he had three daughters: Ursula, Agnes, and Katherine.
-After Jone’s death in April 1580, he remarried in July 1580 to Joane Symson from Salisbury, with whom he had three further daughters: Alce, Frances and Joane, before his own death in 1588.
+After Jone’s death in April 1580, he remarried in July 1580 to Joane Symson from Salisbury, with whom he had three further daughters: Alice, Frances and Joane, before his own death in 1588.

 The Somers and the Nicholsons